mapl-e/10-MinCode/README.md

 # 10-MinCode

-The name says it all.
+The name says it all, folks!

-Okay, First thing I made was a Fahrenheit to Celcius calculator and vice-versa.
-I went over the time by 22 Seconds.
-Meaning that it took me 10 Minutes and 22 Seconds.

-It was coded in Lua and I do feel ashamed of taking more that the limit, since Lua is such a simple Language and I thought I had some quick thinking abilities.
-Well the more you learn the better, now I know, I gotta start getting better into thinking faster and managing time properly.

-# Ill continue tomorrow with Python.
-# This Repo was a made as a way into making my quick coding abilities better.

-# Thank you for reading till the end... goobyeeeeeee :)
+Alright, so the first thing I did was doing a calculator to convert Fahrenheit to Celsius and vice-versa.
+Gotta admit, I took a bit longer than expected, going over by 22 seconds.
+Ended up taking me a total of 10 minutes and 22 seconds.

+Gotta say, I felt a guilty for going over the time limit, especially considering that Lua is supposed to be a easy.
+Gotta work on thinking fast and managing my time better ig.

+Here's what I've managed to do so far:

+- Built a F° to C° Calculator.

+Wish you a good sleep lol.